What to Do/See/Hear | Jan. 10-16

 Yes, Monday is a holiday, but not the partying kind.
 It’s a day to reflect on how American society continues to move from the least appealing aspects of our history – a celebration of what’s already been accomplished and a reminder that there’s still plenty left to do.
 There are events all day Monday, coordinated by the Martin Luther King Jr. Coalition, and more through the weekend.
 Those include:

 This one-man show, designed for students, is written, directed and performed by Deondra Means and performed as part of the Cincinnati Children’s Theatre’s TCT on Tour program.
-Performances are at the Ralph and Patricia Corbett Showtime Stage (4015 Red Bank Road, Cincinnati, OH 45227).
+Performances are at the Ralph and Patricia Corbett Showtime Stage (4015 Red Bank Rd., Cincinnati, OH 45227).

 The annual event at the National Underground Railroad Freedom Center (50 E. Freedom Way, Cincinnati, OH 45202) features performing arts presentations and the MLK Jr. Dream Awards, given to youth and community leaders.
 Call 513-333-7706 for tickets.